Six Characteristics of Mental Toughness for Athletes

 4. Bouncing Back From Failure

 To build a tough mind, you must have the capability to bounce back from failure.
-In the list of benefits, I described an increase in resilience as a product of mental toughness.
+In the list of benefits, I described an increase in resilience as a product of mental toughness in sports.
 What’s interesting is the benefit comes from the necessity of being resilient in order to be mentally tough.

-If you want to be mentally tough, failure needs to become your teacher.
+If you want to be a mentally tough athlete, failure needs to become your teacher.
 With the inevitability of failing, why become frustrated by it?
 We have the choice to let such events tear us down, or use them in our favor.

 By learning from your failures, you take an ordinarily negative experience and turn it into an opportunity for personal growth.
 That is how you must view failure in order to be mentally tough.